A hands-on intro to RSA

 Note: If you're already familiar with RSA encryption, you can probably understand the project more quickly by looking at the README file and browsing through the sources.

-Now Alice can encrypt her message by calling Encrypter.encrypt(message, parameters: parms).
+Now Alice can encrypt her message by calling `Encrypter.encrypt(message,parameters: parms)`.
 You will find the implementation of two overloads of this method in EncrypterProtocol+DecrypterProtocol.swift and Encrypter+Decrypter.swift.
-One of them expects message to be of type Data (so you can encrypt arbitrary files) and the other takes message of type String (which is easier to use for quick tests, for example on a Swift Playground).
+One of them expects `message` to be of type `Data` (so you can encrypt arbitrary files) and the other takes `message` of type `String` (which is easier to use for quick tests, for example on a Swift Playground).

-The reason why Encrypter is defined in the directory ECB is because RSA really only encrypts individual integers, and only integers smaller than N. This would be very boring for a beginner trying to learn something by using our framework, so we added ECB (short for electronic codebook) as a way of chopping longer messages into small blocks so that these blocks can be individually encrypted via RSA.
-Again, this is not a good idea in real-world applications, because when you use ECB, equal blocks are transformed into other equal blocks, which reveals patterns in the data.
+The reason why `Encrypter` is defined in the directory ECB is because RSA really only encrypts individual integers, and only integers smaller than *N*.
+This would be very boring for a beginner trying to learn something by using our framework, so we added ECB (short for electronic codebook) as a way of chopping longer messages into small blocks so that these blocks can be individually encrypted via RSA.
+Again, this is not a good idea in real-world applications, because with ECB equal blocks are transformed into other equal blocks, which reveals patterns in the data.
 In actual encryption systems RSA would be used either for signing (where it is applied only to a short hash of the message) or to encrypt the private keys for a different protocol (such as AES-GCM), which would then be used to encrypt the actual message.

 The RSA part of the encryption process is the transformation of each individual block.
-A block (i.e. a number) b is transformed into the number bemodN.
-This happens in the method UIntRSA.transform(...) and uses the class Math.PowerOracle, which is probably the most interesting piece of mathematics in the project.
+A block (i.e. a number) *b* is transformed into the number *b^e^ mod N*.
+This happens in the method `UIntRSA.transform(...)` and uses the class `Math.PowerOracle`, which is probably the most interesting piece of mathematics in the project.
 The numbers involved in this exponentiation can be very large, so we have to worry about two things: Computing the result efficiently and avoiding an overflow of our integer type.
 To do this, we use the classic approach of breaking the exponent into a sum of powers of 2 and calculating the exponentiation in several steps.
+This is easier to show than to explain:

 This may seem like a long detour to compute something simple, but in practice it is very efficient.
 The key point is that after each step we apply the modulo again, so we're always working with small numbers.
 This way we don't have to worry about overflows, and the process is also faster because small numbers are easier to multiply.

-When Bob receives Alice's message, he can create a Decrypter object using his keys and call decrypter.decrypt(encryptedMessage) (if the original message was of type Data) or decrypter.decryptText(encryptedMessage) (if the original message was of type String).
+When Bob receives Alice's message, he can create `Decrypter` object using his keys and call `decrypter.decrypt(encryptedMessage)` or `decrypter.decryptText(encryptedMessage)` depending on whether the original message was in `Data` or `String` form.
 Once again, you'll find the code in the ECB directory because the decryption is applied to each block individually and then the blocks are put together to get the original message.
 The RSA protocol only defines what happens to a single block.
-Recall that for a block b, Alice sends Bob the number c=bemodN.
-To decrypt, Bob first computes the inverse of e in the modp- 1q - 1 number system.
-That means, Bob finds a number d such that edmodp- 1q - 1=1.
-Then he computes cdmodN, and a well-known mathematical theorem guarantees that this number is exactly the original block b.
+Recall that for a block *b*, Alice sends Bob the number *c = b^e^ mod N*.
+To decrypt, Bob first computes the inverse of *e* in the *mod (p - 1)(q - 1)* number system.
+That means, Bob finds a number *d* such that *ed mod (p - 1)(q - 1) = 1*.
+Then he computes *c^d^ mod N*, and a well-known mathematical theorem guarantees that this number is exactly the original block *b*.

 To be clear, quantum computers can factor large integers quickly, and Shor's algorithm can be used as part of the process.
 What we want to show is that Shor's algorithm alone is not a factoring routine, and that you don't have to factor the RSA modulo to decrypt messages.

 The famous quantum computing algorithm written by Peter Shor is neither a factorization nor a decryption algorithm.
 It computes the period of a specific function.
-The function is of the form fx=cxmodN where c and N are fixed and x is the variable.
-As you increment x, this function takes on different values for a while, but eventually starts to repeat a pattern.
+The function is of the form *f(x) = c^x^ mod N* where *c* and *N* are fixed and *x* is the variable.
+As you increment *x*, this function takes on different values for a while, but eventually starts to repeat a pattern.
 The number of distinct values before the function starts to repeat itself is what is called its period, and is the output of Shor's algorithm.
-For example, if c=2 and N=5, the values will be (starting at x=0): 1, 2, 4, 3, 1, 2, 4, 3, ... so we can see that the period is 4.
-When N is large, finding the period is extremely difficult, but a quantum computer can do it.
+For example, if *c = 2* and *N = 5*, the values will be (starting at *x = 0*): *1, 2, 4, 3, 1, 2, 4, 3, 1, ...* so we can see that the period is 4.
+When *N* is large, finding the period is extremely difficult, but a quantum computer can do it.

-In our framework, due to the current lack of a quantum computer here at the office, we compute periods by trial and error, also called the brute force method, and therefore we can only do it for very small N. The class that takes care of this is the PeriodOracle.
-We also added an extension to UIntRSAKeys with the static method small(maxPrime:) (obviously not a part of the RSA protocol), which creates RSA keys with small prime numbers so that you can actually try out the PeriodOracle (check out Period/SmallKeys.swift).
+In our framework, due to the current lack of a quantum computer here at the office, we are computing periods by trial and error, also called the brute force method, and therefore we can only do it for small *N*.
+The class that takes care of this is the `PeriodOracle`.
+We also added an extension to `UIntRSAKeys` with the static method `small(maxPrime:)` (obviously not a part of the RSA protocol), which creates RSA keys with small prime numbers so that you can actually try out the `PeriodOracle` (check out Period/SmallKeys.swift).

-Going back to our usual example, we have the original block b, the RSA modulo N and the exponent e and from these Alice computed the encrypted block c=bemodN.
-Notice that N, e and c are all public, so an attacker, usually named Eve in textbooks, would know them.
-If Eve used a quantum computer with Shor's algorithm, she could compute the period r of the function fx=cxmodN.
-Similarly to what Bob did for decryption, she would then compute the inverse of e in the modr number system.
-In other words, Eve would find a number d such that edmodr=1 and then compute cdmodN, which is exactly the original block b.
+Going back to our usual example, we have the original block *b*, the RSA modulo *N* and the exponent *e* and from these Alice computed the encrypted block *c = b^e^ mod N*.
+Notice that *N*, *e* and *c* are all public, so an attacker, usually named Eve in textbooks, would know them.
+If Eve used a quantum computer with Shor's algorithm, she could compute the period *r* of the function *f(x) = c^x^ mod N*.
+Similarly to what Bob did for decryption, she would then compute the inverse of *e* in the *mod r* number system.
+In other words, Eve would find a number *d* such that *ed mod r = 1* and then compute *c^d^ mod N = b^ed^ mod N*.

-This whole process is implemented by our class PeriodDecrypter, which has the same interface as Decrypter (namely the DecrypterProtocol), except you don't need the private keys to initialize it, but only the RSA modulo instead.
+This whole process is implemented by our class `PeriodDecrypter`, which has the same interface as `Decrypter` (namely the `DecrypterProtocol`), except you don't need the private keys to initialize it, but only the RSA modulo instead.

 Want to try it out?